LJPc-solutions/freescout-cleanup-module/README.md

   `php artisan cleanup:conversations --mailbox-id=1 --mailbox-id=2 --older-than-days=90 --dry-run`
 - Remove all conversations that are older than 60 days and have the status spam or closed:<br />
   `php artisan cleanup:conversations --older-than-days=60 --status=3 --status=4`
+- Remove all conversations that are older than 60 days and have the status spam or closed, but only if the subject starts with "SPAM":<br />
+  `php artisan cleanup:conversations --older-than-days=60 --status=3 --status=4 --subject-starts-with="SPAM"`
+- Remove all conversations that are older than 60 days and have the status spam or closed and limit the amount of conversations to delete to 10:<br />
+  `php artisan cleanup:conversations --older-than-days=60 --status=3 --status=4 --limit=10`

 ## The future of this module